 The more than 20 km of roads that cross the park will lead you into the different enclosures through wonderful gorges, peaceful lakes, and suggestive rocky figures.
-In addition, throughout the park there are numerous parking areas and paths that allow you to discover corners of great beauty.
+In addition, throughout the park, there are numerous parking areas and paths that allow you to discover corners of great beauty.

-The Cabárceno Nature Park is an ideal place to spend the day with your family as it has numerous recreational areas, picnic areas, viewpoints, botanical routes, cafes, restaurants, children’s playground …
+The Cabárceno Nature Park is an ideal place to spend the day with your family as it has numerous recreational areas, picnic areas, viewpoints, botanical routes, cafes, restaurants, a children’s playground …

 The visit spans over more than 20 km, to be done by vehicle, bicycle, or on foot, and recently the park has also incorporated a cable car you can take.

 The park offers several different shows and spectacles including birds of prey demonstrations, with vultures, kites, Harris’s hawks, buzzards, hawks.